 With Oxford gone, one of the last linchpins in the UUK ranks is removed.
 Cambridge will now come under intense pressure to do the same.
 None of this would have been possible without the sustained strike action by UCU members and the courageous solidarity of students, especially those who’ve gone into occupation across the county.

-At this critical juncture, UCU must not ask but demand the continuance of the status quo in pension rights, and also demand the resignation of Alastair Jarvis and the reconstitution of UUK.
+At this critical juncture, UCU must not ask but demand the continuance of the status quo in pension rights, and also demand the resignation of Alistair Jarvis and the reconstitution of UUK.

 Because the university deserves better.